newaz2580/newaz2580/README.md

 ### 👨‍💻 About Me

 Hello!
-I'm Mohammad Shahnowaz, a passionate Frontend Web Developer from Bangladesh.
+I'm Mohammad Shahnowaz, a passionate FullStack Web Developer from Bangladesh.

 🌱 I’m currently exploring **Next.js**
 🛠️ I’m working on a **profast website project**